Prajwal-r-7/VLSI-Design-Projects/32-bit_RISC_Processor/README.md

-# 🛡️ 32-bit Pipelined RISC Processor
+# 🛡️ 32-bit Pipelined RISC - V Processor

-A complete implementation of a 32-bit pipelined RISC processor designed using Verilog HDL and simulated on Xilinx Vivado.
+A complete implementation of a 32-bit pipelined RISC - V processor designed using Verilog HDL and simulated on Xilinx Vivado.
 This project demonstrates the fundamentals of computer architecture with a 5-stage pipeline implementation with hazard detection unit.

 <p align="center">
   <img src="block_diagram.png" alt="RISC Processor Block Diagram" width="600">